samfargo/townscout/docs/RAILWAY_STATION_BUG_ANALYSIS.md

 ## Root Cause

-**Corrupt D_anchor routing data** showing impossible travel times.
-The D_anchor computation from October 29, 2025 contains systematically incorrect shortest-path calculations for railway_station category.
+**Graph cache version mismatch** causing corrupt D_anchor routing data.
+The D_anchor computation from October 29, 2025 loaded a stale graph cache that was incompatible with the current anchor sites, resulting in systematically incorrect shortest-path calculations for railway_station category.

+**Vulnerability**: The graph cache loading mechanism did not validate that cached CSR graphs matched the source PBF file version.
+When the PBF was updated, old cached graphs (with different edge weights or topology) could be silently loaded, causing data corruption.

 ## Specific Example